kubernetes-zookeeper/external-scaler-samples/README.md

 ```

 This creates the docker images `kuberneteszookeeper/external-scaler-web` and `kuberneteszookeeper/external-scaler-server`.
-The `kuberneteszookeeper/external-scaler-web` and `kuberneteszookeeper/external-scaler-server` docker image should be accessible from the k8s clsuter.
+The `kuberneteszookeeper/external-scaler-web` and `kuberneteszookeeper/external-scaler-server` docker image should be accessible from the k8s cluster.

-To try the external scaler please run (from the top level `external-scaler-samples` directory):
+2. To try the external scaler please run (from the top level `external-scaler-samples` directory):

 ```
 ./external-scaler-grpc/helm/install_helm.sh